MaKcm14/price-service/docs/efficiency.md

-## This is a description of the service eficiency.
+# This is a description of service eficiency.

-# The time of responses.
+## The time of responses.

 Due to all markets need to parse the time of the response is clearly depends on the speed of the